Skip to main content

 FeatureAtlasObsidianNotionRoamMemTanaCapacities

-AI SearchPlugin
+AI SearchYesPluginYesNoYesYesNo

-Mobile Apps
+Mobile AppsYesYesYesYesYesNoYes

-Free Tier
+Free TierYesYesYesNoYesYesYes

 How to Choose Your Second Brain App

-Choose Atlas if: You want AI to handle organization and retrieval automatically.
+Choose Atlas if you want AI to handle organization and retrieval automatically.
 Best for people who've tried other systems and found them too much work to maintain.

-Choose Obsidian if: You want full control, local storage, and don't mind investing time in configuration.
+Choose Obsidian if you want full control, local storage, and don't mind investing time in configuration.
 Best for technical users and privacy-conscious individuals.

-Choose Roam if: You're focused on research and writing, and want powerful block-level connections.
+Choose Roam if you're focused on research and writing, and want powerful block-level connections.
 Best for academics and serious researchers.

-Choose Tana if: You need database-like structure with the flexibility of notes.
+Choose Tana if you need database-like structure with the flexibility of notes.
 Best for organizing complex projects with many related entities.

-Choose Capacities if: You think better in terms of objects (books, people, concepts) than documents.
+Choose Capacities if you think better in terms of objects (books, people, concepts) than documents.
 Best for visual thinkers.

 The Case for AI in Your Second Brain